How Did Chiropractic Start? A Look at the History of Chiropractic Care

 Chiropractic began in 1895 with D.D.
 Palmer’s first spinal adjustment.
 What started as a small practice in Iowa has grown into a globally recognized profession focused on spinal health and musculoskeletal care.

 If you're in Wanaka and curious about how chiropractic care may support your health, speaking with a qualified chiropractor can help you determine whether it’s right for you.
+Remember, taking care of your spine is taking care of your overall health.

 References